flashcordon/big-history/Astro.md

 - This represents the first direct dynamical detection of a black hole in a young massive cluster, opening up the possibility of studying the initial mass function and the early dynamical evolution of such compact objects in high-density environments.
-- The tremendous number (50 in GWTC-2) of gravitational
-waves (GWs) detected by LIGO since 2015

 -  the recent discovery of a ∼150 M
 BH (the first secure detection of an intermediate-mass black hole, Abbott et al. 2020a,b) as the coalescence product of